Small Business Credit Cards vs Purchasing Cards

 How Purchasing Cards Work

-P-cards are usually issued to employees to make business-to-business purchases, such as purchasing goods or services, and are best used for paying transactions with recurring vendors and suppliers.
+P-cards are usually issued to employees to make B2B purchases, such as purchasing goods or services, and are best used for paying transactions with recurring vendors and suppliers.
 Compared to small business credit cards, p-cards provide more streamlined expense tracking, faster purchasing processes, and more robust control over spending.

 Pros & Cons of Purchasing Cards